You're My Jamaica (album)

-You're My Jamaica is the twenty-sixth studio album by American country music artist Charley Pride.
+You're My Jamaica is a studio album by American country music artist Charley Pride.
 It was released in August 1979 via RCA Victor Records and contained ten tracks.
 It was co-produced by Pride and Jerry Bradley.
 You're My Jamaica was the twenty sixth studio project released in his music career.
 Both its singles became major hits on the country charts in the United States and Canada: "Missin' You" and the title track.
 The record would receive positive reviews from music publications following its release.

 Background and content

 As Charley Pride's career progressed, he developed a smoother country pop style.
 This became more evident in the latter half of the 1970s decade with several hits that promoted this image, such as "She's Just an Old Love Turned Memory" and "Where Do I Put Her Memory."
 You're My Jamaica also exemplified a country pop sound.
 The album was recorded at the Music City Hall studio, which was located in Nashville, Tennessee.
 Sessions took place in May 1979 under the co-production of Pride and his recent collaborator, Jerry Bradley.
 All of the album's ten titles were new tracks.
 Two of its tracks were cuts composed by Gary McCray: "Heartbreak Mountain" and "Let Me Have a Chance to Love You."
 It also featured two songs composed by Kent Robbins, including the single "Missin' You."